zoran-cuckovic/beautiful-jekyll/_pages/about.md

 ---
 layout: page
 title: About
-#subtitle: Why you'd want to go on a date with me
+#subtitle: some subtitle
 permalink: /about/
 ---
 Hello!

-This fresh website will bring together my previous work on geographical analysis and archaeology: [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr) and [QGIS Whisperer](http://qgis.zoran-cuckovic.from.hr)
+This fresh website will bring together my previous work on geographical analysis and archaeology.
+See at [zoran-cuckovic.from.hr](http://zoran-cuckovic.from.hr)

 Zoran Čučković